Luke 4

 For verses 42-44, see Comments Mark 1:35-39.

-These events are the same in both gospels, but the Lord wants to emphasize different areas in each gospel.
-The Gospel of Luke does not mention anything about His disciples, but most of the time, all of His disciples will be beside Him when traveling.
+These are the same events in both Gospels, but the Lord wants to emphasize a different area in each.
+In these verses, the Gospel of Luke does not mention His disciples, but most of the time, all of His disciples will be beside Him when traveling.

-In this portion of the Scripture, the Lord has told all about His duty; His duty is not in one place but in all places.
+In this portion of the Scripture, the Lord Jesus has told all about His duty: His duty is not in one place alone but in all places.

-These events are the same in both gospels, but the Lord wants to emphasize different areas in each gospel.
-The Gospel of Luke does not mention anything about His disciples, but most of the time, all of His disciples will be beside Him when traveling.
+These are the same events in both Gospels, but the Lord wants to emphasize a different area in each.
+In these verses, the Gospel of Luke does not mention His disciples, but most of the time, all of His disciples will be beside Him when traveling.

-In this portion of the Scripture, the Lord has told all about His duty; His duty is not in one place but in all places.
+In this portion of the Scripture, the Lord Jesus has told all about His duty: His duty is not in one place alone but in all places.